 The black kitty admires his reflection in the mirror.

 You look like a little pasha...
 Do

 you know what a ‘pasha’ is?
 The black kitty tilts his head.

-Pashas were important dignitaries of the Ottoman Empire.
+Pashas were important dignitaries,

 INT.
-WAREHOUSE NIGHT
+WAREHOUSE - NIGHT

-She sits at a table and puts the final touches on a costume, gluing rhinestones onto fancy brocade fabric with a glue gun.
-She takes some glue from a tube and glues smaller stones onto a veil made of delicate silk.
-Pasha then lays on the project, getting rhinestones stuck to the fur of his belly.
+She sits at a table, putting decorative touches on a costume and gluing rhinestones onto fancy brocade fabric with a glue gun.
+She squeezes some glue from a tube and glues smaller stones onto a veil made of delicate silk.
+Pasha lays on the project, getting rhinestones stuck to the fur of his belly.

 You silly kitty.